Priyanshukaushik2003/Food_Delivery/README.md

 # Food_Delivery

-This is the food delivery website which cater different variety of dishes.
+This is the front-end project part of food delivery website which cater different variety of dishes.